 If you’ve implemented some of the CRM practices in your organization, then you know that this business process consists of dozens of smaller processes.
 All of these processes are vital for CRM success, and yet a great majority of them are repetitive and boring.

 They not only eat up precious hours of your employees’ workday, but they also present a great risk of recurrent human errors.
 Some of these processes include writing reports, filling out forms, sending emails, and so on.

-The most modern CRM platforms were developed to support the automation of CRM processes.
+Automation of CRM processes is typical in modern CRM platforms.
 This means that the platform is completely capable of handling repetitive and boring tasks on its own, leaving your representatives with more time on their hands to focus on more important tasks, such as closing leads.
 Some of the CRM tools even come with automatic lead qualification and lead-to-agent assignment functionality.

 The equivalent of the Holy Grail in the business world is finding the right ratio of productivity and efficiency, one that enables an organization to achieve great results with minimal losses.
 In many cases, pursuing productivity has an impact on efficiency, or in other words, the quality of work.